neurodata/neurodata.io/content/about/agreements.md

 ### General communication

+At any NeuroData sactioned event or content, including: code, talks, presentations, demos,  hackathons,  workshops, social gatherings, social media, or any other online media, we abide by the following guidelines:

 - **Be friendly and patient:** Remember you might not be communicating in someone else's primary spoken, written, or programming language, and others may not have your level of understanding.
 - **Be welcoming:** Our community welcomes and supports people of all backgrounds and identities.
 This includes, but is not limited to members of any race, ethnicity, culture, national origin, color, immigration status, social and economic class, educational level, sex, sexual orientation, gender identity and expression, age, size, family status, political belief, religion, and mental and physical ability.
 - **Be respectful:** We are a community of professionals, and we conduct ourselves professionally.
 Disagreement is no excuse for poor behavior and poor manners.
 Disrespectful behavior includes, but is not limited to: